Mets vs. Rangers MLB Betting Odds, Trends & Prediction

-The Mets vs. Rangers series begins at 8:05 p.m.
-ET on Monday night.
-With David Peterson set to oppose Jon Gray in the pitching matchup, what’s the best bet in tonight’s interleague contest?
+With Sean Manaea set to oppose Andrew Heaney in the pitching matchup, what’s the best bet in Wednesday night’s Mets vs. Rangers contest at 8:05 p.m.
+ET on Wednesday night?

 Game Matchup & Betting Odds